radna0/gemini-cli/docs/cli/commands.md

   - **Description:** File an issue about Gemini CLI.
 By default, the issue is filed within the GitHub repository for Gemini CLI.
 The string you enter after `/bug` will become the headline for the bug being filed.
 The default `/bug` behavior can be modified using the `bugCommand` setting in your `.gemini/settings.json` files.

 - **`/chat`**
-  - **Description:** Save and resume conversation history for branching conversation state interactively, or resuming a previous state from a later session.
+  - **Description:** Manage conversation history with automatic session saving, listing, and resumption for improved continuity and ease of use.
   - **Sub-commands:**
     - **`save`**
       - **Description:** Saves the current conversation history.
 You must add a `<tag>` for identifying the conversation state.